 Same sex marriage requires almost no other changes in the law other than removing the gender of the partner as relevant, just as Loving v.
 Virginia meant nothing more in the law than removing the race of the partner as relevant.
 But “number” has more implications.

 If four people are “married” are each married to each of the others, is there one marriage?
 Or are there multiple interrelated marriages, each of two people?
 Is there a primary partner all others are married to?
 Does a divorce of one dissolve the whole marriage — or can that divorce leave someone still married to others who are now divorced from each other?
 Do all spouses have to agree to a divorce, or only two people?

-Are all in the marriage parents of the children, with full legal guardianship rights, even such simple things as signing permission slips, and such complex things as custody after death or divorce or remarriage?
+If marriages can include more than two people, how many people are the legal parents of a particular child?
+Are all in the marriage parents of all the children, with full legal guardianship rights, even such simple things as signing permission slips, and such complex things as custody after death or divorce or remarriage?
 Or, are only the biological parents the legal parents?
 What adoption rights do the other spouses have?
-What custody rights to surviving spouses have if one or more parents die or leave the marriage?
+What custody rights do surviving spouses have if one or more parents die or leave the marriage?

 Property ownership within marriage: do all share everything?
 Or is this two-and-two, with, for examples, two wives married to the same man not sharing property with each other but only with their mutual husband?
 And in such a situation, how does his property get shared?